 The counters are found on 8 of the digital input and output lines.
 You can use any of these you don't need for counting as normal digital inputs: the counts are always maintained even if you don't plan to use them.

-Windmill Software is included in the 751-TC package.
-This modular suite offers data logging, charting, alarm indication, output control and real-time links to other applications like Excel.
-You can also add process mimic generators, sequence control and many other modules.
-Should you wish to program the hardware yourself, you can use the IML Tools to do so.
+Windmill Software is included in the price.
+This modular suite offers data logging, charting, alarm indication, output control, process mimic generators, sequence control, programming tools and other applications.

 If you need more information please contact us.
 You might also be interested in an article on temperature measurement, which compares different temperature sensors and is on our Data Acquisition Intelligence site.

 Dimensions (mm) 180 x 120 x 40

 Maximum length of cable 5 m